The chest x ray predicts any abnormal area in the lungs

 CT guided needle Biopsy:

-CT scan might be used to guide a biopsy needle into this area to get the tissue for lung and further investigations are made.
+CT scan might be used to guide a biopsy needle into this area to get the tissue for cystic fibrosis.

 It uses the soft tissue image of the organ.
-It uses the both the magnet and radiowaves and aids in the view of soft tissues of the internal organs.
+It uses the both the magnet and radiowaves.